Tayphong043/teamcity-documentation/topics/configuring-connections.md

 <anchor name="jetbrains-space-connection"/>

 ## JetBrains Space
-{id="connect-to-jetbrains-space" auxiliary-id="Connect to JetBrains Space"}
+{id="connect-to-jetbrains-space" help-id="Connect to JetBrains Space"}

 >If you are looking for how to integrate your JetBrains Space instance with TeamCity, check out this **[full integration guide](how-to-configure-cicd-for-jetbrains-space.md)**!